-Just about every Bollywood Movie in existence to the point that a female lead who isn't a virgin until marraige would be considered a subversion.
-It would be easier to note exceptions here.
-Subversions are becoming more common in recent movies, however.
+Just about every Bollywood Movie in existence to the point that a female lead who isn't a virgin until marraige would be considered a averted.
+It would be easier to note exceptions here but this is changing.

 Bollywood movie - Patiala House.
 The heroine takes care of a boy and everyone assumes that the boy is her son.
 They have a scene that is introduced for the sole purpose of telling the viewer that the boy is not her son, and yes, the heroine is a virgin.

-Bollywood movie - Subverted in My Name is Khan.
+Bollywood movie - Averted in My Name is Khan.
 The heroine is divorced, and has a son who plays a major part in driving the plot.

-Bollywood movie - Subverted slightly in Guzaarish.
+Bollywood movie - Averted in Guzaarish.
 The main character's caretaker is separated from an abusive husband.
 She divorces her husband in the movie and in the last scene marries the main character and fulfills his wish of euthanasia the day after the marriage.
-Of course, no hanky-panky here, because the main character is unable to have sex.
+No hanky-panky here, because the main character is unable to have sex.

-An interesting subversion occurs in the movie Watch It.
+Downplayed in Watch It.
 After Rick and Ellen have finally have sex, she reveals she hasn't slept with anyone in a long time before him, nor has she slept with many people before him.
 This ends up freaking him out, because he realizes she only sleeps with people she really cares about, and he wants to keep the relationship casual.
 It ends up leading to some major Jerkass behavior on his part, though he eventually gets better.